yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/rangeformat-get.md

 ---
-title: "Get RangeFormat"
+title: "Get workbookRangeFormat"
-description: "Retrieve the properties and relationships of rangeformat object."
+description: "Retrieve the properties and relationships of workbookRangeFormat object."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Get RangeFormat
+# Get workbookRangeFormat

 Namespace: microsoft.graph

-Retrieve the properties and relationships of rangeformat object.
+Retrieve the properties and relationships of workbookRangeFormat object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).